-Snohomish Naturopathic Clinic offers breast thermography (infrared mammography) as a radiation-free alternative to mammography.
+Snohomish Naturopathic Clinic offers breast thermography (infrared mammography) as a radiation-free adjunct to mammography.

 Breast cancer is the second leading cause of death for women between the ages of 40 to 44 (American Cancer Society).
 Conventional medicine recommends yearly x-ray mammograms for women beginning at age 35.
-While mammograms are appropriate sometimes for some people, infrared thermography is an FDA-approved screening tool.
-If you identify with any of the following, the sensitivity of regular mammograms is significantly diminished for you, and thermography may be a good option:
+While mammograms are appropriate for some people, infrared thermography may be a good option if you identify with any of the following:

 - Dense breasts, large or small breasts

 Infrared Mammography can detect tumors with a 2mm diameter, the size of a grain of rice and ten times smaller than the size detected by a Manual Breast Exam.

 New blood vessel development must occur for tumors to grow.
 Angiogenesis begins when a malignant tumor is about 150 micrometers (0.15mm) in diameter and must be well developed by the time a tumor is 1 - 2mm or one eighth of an inch in diameter.
 The blood vessels of a malignant tumor are significantly different in structure and behavior from any other blood vessels in the body.
 Nitric oxide is produced by pre-cancerous as well as cancerous cells and acts as a potent dilator of blood vessels.

 Because of what Infrared Mammography screens for, it can provide physiologic indications of malignant breast disease 5 to 8 years before specific anatomical features are detectable by X-Ray Mammography.

 Combining clinical examination and X-Ray Mammography provided 85% sensitivity in diagnosing Breast Cancer.
 Adding Infrared Mammography increased the sensitivity to 98%.
 (The Breast Journal, Vol. 4, 1998, 245-51)